 Health and Safety during Covid-19 - Glo Therapist

-- Glo has prepared a Covid-19 online consent form which will be issued to clients prior to their booking and will be provided to the therapist in advance of the treatment day.
-The consent form covers reasons for refusal of treatment (symptoms of client or other member of household, along with underlying health conditions which are now a contraindication: (heart disease, lung disease, diabetes, suppressed immune systems etc.) or aged over 70.
+- Glo has prepared an online Client Health Consultation and Covid-19 form which will be issued to clients prior to their booking and will be provided to the therapist in advance of the treatment day.
+The form covers reasons for refusal of treatment (symptoms of client or other member of household, along with underlying health conditions which are now a contraindication: (heart disease, lung disease, diabetes, suppressed immune systems etc.) or aged over 70.

 - Glo is communicating with holiday partners and clients to request that proper risk assessments are taking place at each property prior to the therapist/s arrival.